JohnCoene/javascript-for-r/_book/4-13-shiny-tips.md

 });
 ```

-The application will then display the gif when the server is busy running computations.
+The application will then display the gif when the server is busy running computations as in Figure \@ref(fig:shiny-events).

 <div class="figure" style="text-align: center">
 <img src="images/shiny-events.png" alt="Shiny with a busy indicator" width="100%" />